MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-super-users.md

 For more information about these cmdlets, see [Using PowerShell with the Azure Information Protection client](../rms-client/client-admin-guide-powershell.md) from the Azure Information Protection client admin guide.

 > [!NOTE]
-> The AIP module replaces the RMS Protection PowerShell module that installed with the RMS Protection Tool.
+> The AzureInformationProtection module replaces the RMS Protection PowerShell module that installed with the RMS Protection Tool.
 Both these modules are different from and supplements the main [Windows PowerShell module for Azure Rights Management](administer-powershell.md).
-The AIP module supports Azure Information Protection, the Azure Rights Management service (Azure RMS) for Azure Information Protection, and Active Directory Rights Management Services (AD RMS).
+The AzureInformationProtection module supports Azure Information Protection, the Azure Rights Management service (Azure RMS) for Azure Information Protection, and Active Directory Rights Management Services (AD RMS).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]